caroli9/recsports/c-smallgrouptraining.md

 # Small Group Training

-If you are looking for a way to start working out, shake up your workout routine, or find folks to workout with, small group training might be for you.
+If you are looking for a way to start working out, shake up your workout routine, or find folks to work out with, small group training might be for you.

 Small group training is a six-week exercise program that meets twice a week with a dedicated coach and three to 12 group members.